lethang7794/devops-book/chap-04.md

 ### Dependency Management

+dependencies
+: software packages & libraries that your code uses.

+#### Kind of dependencies

+- **Code in the same repo**

+  You can

+  - break your code in a single repo into multiple modules/packages
+  - have these modules depend on each other

+  These modules/packages allow you

+  - develope different parts of your codebase in
+    - isolation from the others,
+    - (possible with completely separate teams working on each part)

+- **Code in different repos**

+  You can store code across multiple repos, which

+  - give you **more isolation** between different parts of your software
+    - make it even easier for separate teams to take **ownership** for each part.

+  Typically, when code in repo A depends on code in repo B:

+  - it's a specific **version of the code** in repo B, which may correspond to a specific Git tag.

+  - or it's a **versioned _artifact_** published form the repo B

+    e.g.

+    - a Jar file in the Java world
+    - a Ruby Gem in the Ruby world

+- **Open source code**

+  Most common type of dependency these days.
+  A type of code in different repos.

+#### Why use a dependency?

+Yoy use a dependency so

+- you can reply on someone else to solve certain problems for you
+- instead of having to
+  - solve everything yourself from scratch
+  - (maintain it)

 > [!IMPORTANT]
 > Key takeaway #3
 > Use a dependency management tool to pull in dependencies—not copy & paste.

+#### The problems with copy-paste dependency

+- **Transitive dependencies**

+  Copy/pasting a single dependency is easy, but if

+  - that dependency has its own dependencies, and
+    - those dependencies have their own dependencies, and
+      - so on (collectively known as _transitive dependencies_),

+  then copy/pasting becomes rather hard.

+- **Licensing**

+  Copy/pasting may violate the license terms of that dependency, especially if you end up modifying that code (because it now sits in your own repo).

+  > [!WARNING]
+  > Be especially aware of dependencies that uses **GPL**-style licenses (known as _copyleft_ or _viral_ licenses),
+  >
+  > - if you modify the code in those dependencies,
+  >   - you need to release your own code under the same license
+  >     i.e. you’ll be forced to open source your company’s proprietary code!.

+- **Staying up to date**

+  If you copy/paste the code, to get any future updates, you’ll have to

+  - copy/paste new code, and new transitive dependencies, and
+  - make sure you don’t lose any changes your team members made along the way.

+- **Private APIs**

+  (Since you can access those files locally), you may end up

+  - using private APIs
+    - instead of the public ones that were actually designed to be used,

+  which can lead to unexpected behavior, (and make staying up to date even harder)

+- **Bloating your repo**

+  Every dependency you copy/paste into your version control system makes it larger and slower.

+#### How to use dependencies

+- Instead of copy-paste, use a _dependency management tool_, which is usually built-in with build systems.

+- You define your dependencies

+  - as code
+  - in the build configuration
+  - including the version (of the dependencies)

+  the dependency management tools is then responsible for:

+  - downloading those dependencies (plus any transitive dependencies)
+  - making them available to your code.

 ### Example: Add Dependencies in NPM